 What Is Root Canal Therapy?

-Root canal therapy is a dental procedure intended to repair an infected tooth, relieve dental pain, and prevent it from decaying further.
+Root canal therapy is a dental procedure intended to repair an infected tooth, relieve dental pain, and prevent further decaying.
 Receiving root canal therapy near you will enable you to keep your oral health in optimal condition.

 Root Canal Therapy Procedure

-- Cleaning the root canal: Our dentists will make small holes on the tooth to remove the dead tissues.
+- Cleaning the root canal: Our dentists will make small holes in the tooth to remove the dead tissues.

-- Filling the root canal: Once the dead pulp tissues are removed, our dentists will clean and decontaminate the hollow area and apply a rubber-like material to seal the canals permanently.
+- Filling the root canal: Once the dead pulp tissues are removed, our dentists will clean and decontaminate the hollow area and permanently apply a rubber-like material to seal the canals.

 - Adding a crown: Our dentists in Jackson, MI, may add a crown to protect the weakened tooth.